-Dr. McGrannahan has performed with the Civic Orchestra of Chicago, Tallahassee Symphony Orchestra, Tallahassee Ballet Orchestra, Reno Jazz Orchestra, Salem Brass Quintet, and Turner Center Jazz Orchestra, the Reno Philharmonic Orchestra, the Columbus Indiana Orchestra, the Nevada Ballet Orchestra, and along artists such as Johnny Mathis, The Temptations, Davis Gaines, Toni Tennile, and Michael Davis.
-McGrannahan frequently performs as trombonist for Broadway touring shows in Des Moines, which include: Wicked, The Book of Mormon, South Pacific, Chicago, Legally Blonde, and Young Frankenstein and in 2013, White Christmas.
+Dr. McGrannahan was a member of the Civic Orchestra of Chicago, Tallahassee Symphony Orchestra, Tallahassee Ballet Orchestra, Reno Jazz Orchestra, Salem Brass Quintet, and Turner Center Jazz Orchestra.
+He has performed with the Reno Philharmonic Orchestra, the Columbus Indiana Orchestra, the Nevada Ballet Orchestra, and along artists such as Johnny Mathis, The Temptations, Davis Gaines, Toni Tennile, and Michael Davis.
+McGrannahan was the trombonist for several National Broadway tours such as: Wicked, The Book of Mormon, South Pacific, Chicago, Legally Blonde, White Christmas, and Young Frankenstein.

-Dr. McGrannahan earned the Bachelor of Music Education degree from Indiana University, the Master of Music degree in trombone performance from Northwestern University, and the Doctor of Music degree from Florida State University.
-He has studied trombone with Mack McGrannahan, M. Dee Stewart, Charles Vernon, Michael Mulcahy, and John Drew, and has studied conducting with Ray Cramer, Mallory Thompson, and Richard Clary.
+Dr. McGrannahan earned the Bachelor of Music Education degree from Indiana University, the Master of Music degree in trombone performance from Northwestern University, and the Doctor of Music from Florida State University.
+Past teachers include: Mack McGrannahan, M. Dee Stewart, Charles Vernon, Michael Mulcahy, John Drew, and Peter Ellefson.

-McGrannahan holds memberships in the College Band Director’s National Association, the International Trombone Association, the Iowa Bandmaster’s Association, the American Federation of Musicians, Pi Kappa Lambda, and Phi Mu Alpha, Sinfonia, and Sigma Alpha Iota.
+McGrannahan holds memberships in the International Trombone Association, the National Association for Music Education, the Iowa Bandmaster’s Association, the American Federation of Musicians, Pi Kappa Lambda, Phi Mu Alpha, Sinfonia, and Sigma Alpha Iota.